Read time: 9 minutes

 The PS4 data recovery is possible with the help of the Kernel for Windows Data Recovery tool.
 This tool can recover lost, deleted, or corrupted data from a PS4 hard drive or any other storage device connected to a Windows system.
 The tool supports all versions of Windows operating systems, such as Windows 365, 11, 10, 8.1, 8, 7, Vista, XP, 2000, 98, NT, and 95.

 The tool has a simple and easy-to-use interface.
 The software also comes with a free trial version.
-To recover lost or deleted data from PS4, you just need to follow below- the mentioned steps:
+To recover lost or deleted data from PS4, you just need to follow the below- mentioned steps:

 1. Connect the PS4 hard drive to your PC using a USB cable.